skoolkid/skoolkit/sphinx/source/man/trace.py.rst

 --ay
   Capture AY audio (when writing a WAV file).

+--ay-mode `MODE`
+  Set the AY stereo mode to ABC, ACB or MONO (the default).

 --ay-res `T`
   Set the AY sampling resolution to this many T-states.
 The default value of 622 is equivalent to 5700Hz, which is usually good enough for capturing AY